 Why RSS?
 Benefits and Reasons for using RSS

 RSS solves a problem for people who regularly use the web.
 It allows you to easily stay informed by retrieving the latest content from the sites you are interested in.
 You save time by not needing to visit each site individually.
-You ensure your privacy, by not needing to join each site''s email newsletter.
-The number of sites offering RSS feeds is growing rapidly.
+You ensure your privacy, by not needing to join each site’s email newsletter.

 Feed Reader or News Aggregator software allow you to grab the RSS feeds from various sites and display them for you to read and use.